slinkity/slinkity/www/src/docs/asset-management.md

 ---
 ```

-When _plain_ 11ty builds your site, it processes this template file and spits out a file named `_site/sitemap.xml`.

-⚠️ **This won't work in Slinkity production builds!** Since we build to a temporary output, the sitemap will get written to `.11ty-build-<hash>/sitemap.xml`.
-In the follow-up steps, Vite will:
+⚠️ **This won't work in Slinkity production builds!** Remember that Vite will post-process everything built by 11ty.
+In this example, Vite will:

-1. Process this temporary build directory.
+1. Process the 11ty build directory.
 2. See that a) `sitemap.xml` is not referenced by any other file and b) isn't in the dedicated `public` folder.
 3. Exclude it from the final output that it writes to `_site`.